tranquilit/WAPT-Documentation/source/wapt-changelog.rst

 * waptagent / waptwua fix wapt wua enabled setting reset to False when upgrading with waptagent and enabled=don't touch.

-* waptserver / waptwua repository : all cabs files are now in root directory instead of microsft original file tree.
+* waptserver / waptwua repository: all cabs files are now in root directory instead of microsft original file tree.
   The files are moved when upgrading to 1.8.